-If we do not continue to make acquisitions on economically acceptable terms, our future financial performance will be limited.
+If we do not continue to make acquisitions on economically acceptable terms, our future financial performance may be limited.

-The propane industry is not a growth industry because of increased competition from alternative energy sources.
+Due to increased competition from alternative energy sources, the propane industry is not a growth industry.
 In addition, as a result of long-standing customer relationships that are typical in the retail home propane industry, the inconvenience of switching tanks and suppliers and propane's higher cost as compared to other energy sources, we may have difficulty in increasing our retail customer base other than through acquisitions.
 Therefore, while our operating objectives include promoting internal growth, our ability to grow depends principally on acquisitions.
 Our future financial performance depends on our ability to continue to make acquisitions at attractive prices.
-We cannot assure you that we will be able to continue to identify attractive acquisition candidates in the future or that we will be able to acquire businesses on economically acceptable terms.
+There is no assurance that we will be able to continue to identify attractive acquisition candidates in the future or that we will be able to acquire businesses on economically acceptable terms.
 In particular, competition for acquisitions in the propane business has intensified and become more costly.
 We may not be able to grow as rapidly as we expect through our acquisition of additional businesses for various reasons, including the following:

 - We will use our cash from operations primarily to service our debt and for distributions to unitholders and reinvestment in our business.
 Consequently, the extent to which we are unable to use cash or access capital to pay for additional acquisitions may limit our growth and impair our operating results.
-Further, we are subject to certain debt incurrence covenants under our bank credit agreement and under the indentures that govern our 6.875% senior notes due 2014 and our 8.25% senior notes due 2016 that may restrict our ability to incur additional debt to finance acquisitions. - · Although we intend to use our securities as acquisition currency, some prospective sellers may not be willing to accept our securities as consideration.
+Further, we are subject to certain debt incurrence covenants under our bank credit agreement and the indentures that govern our 6.875% senior notes due 2014, our 8.75% senior notes due 2015 and our 8.25% senior notes due 2016 that may restrict our ability to incur additional debt to finance acquisitions. - Although we intend to use our securities as acquisition currency, some prospective sellers may not be willing to accept our securities as consideration. - · We will use cash for capital expenditures related to expansion projects, which will reduce our cash available to pay for additional acquisitions.